 Getting involved in campus activities connects you with older students and faculty mentors that can help guide you toward financial aid.
-Standing out as a leader in your activity—whether it’s basketball, marching band, Quiz Bowl or Quidditch—will boost your chances at scholarships.
+Standing out as a leader in your activity—whether it’s theater, marching band, Quiz Bowl or Ultimate—will boost your chances at scholarships.
 And organizations like the National Association for Campus Activities even offer scholarships specifically for those who dedicate themselves to extracurriculars on campus.

 Not into organized activities?
 You can still benefit from getting involved.
 If you’re part of the Greek system, your fraternity or sorority is likely to have national and chapter-specific scholarships.
 Campus and community groups often provide scholarship awards for exceptional volunteers and student entrepreneurs—and Scholarship America’s Dream Award is designed specifically for students who have overcome obstacles, finished their freshman year of college and face financial struggles.